mhamza-ali/MERL-Training/README.md

 # MERL-UIT-Training
 ## How to use:
  - The software I used for simulation is logisim you can easily open it with that to try and run the simulations
+ - For using assembly code to run you can use venus an online editor to run the code or you can use it in vscode by installing Risc V simulator.

 ## 1. Transistor